ngeor/kamino/README.md

 To test it, generate a dummy app.
 The command is the same as above, but pass `-DarchetypeCatalog=local` to make sure it's not using the internet

-## Travis CI for archetype

-CI is performed via a shell script (`travis/build.sh`).

-- GPG keys are decrypted and imported from `keys.asc`.
-This is needed for signing artifacts before publishing them to the central maven repository.
-Environment variables: `GPG_KEY` and `GPG_PASSPHRASE`.
-- The project is installed locally
-- To test the archetype, a small app is generated out of it and the app is tested
-- GPG keys are deleted